pyRTX.core.utils_rt

 Parameters:

-• lon (float) – Longitude of the pixel plane’s center direction (in radians).
+• lon (float) – Longitude of the pixel plane’s center direction in radians.

-• lat (float) – Latitude of the pixel plane’s center direction (in radians).
+• lat (float) – Latitude of the pixel plane’s center direction in radians.

 • packets (int, default 1) – Number of ray packets to subdivide the rays into.
-Use values > 1 to avoid segmentation faults or memory issues with very large numbers of rays (typically > 10^6).
-Each packet is processed separately by the ray tracer.

 Returns: